 Short terminology

-Permit and license; approval; application; competent authority; requirements; planning; monitoring
+Permit and license; approval; application; competent authority; management; treatment; requirements; planning; monitoring)-to be sent to the Group on Terminology

 Permits / Licenses

 1. Permit/license requirements

 Waste management facilities should hold a permit, license, or other authorization for legal operation.
 A permit shall be required on the basis of relevant national legislation for storage, recovery, preparation prior to recovery or disposal of waste.
 For collection and transport of waste only a registration may be required.
 Permits/licenses and registrations should be obtained in accordance with national, regional, or state legislation which should clearly state the process by which (and through whom) one may obtain a permit/license for operation or registration only.